bchanlee/reproducible_research/README.md

-# Git + GitHub As A Platform For Reproducible Research
+# GitHub Template For Reproducible Research

 ## Overview
 This repository sets out the skeleton of an organizational structure used for scientific research.
-It loosely follows what I have used for several of my research projects and I hope it inspires you to conduct your research in an open, reproducible, and honest manner.

 ## How to Use
 Clone the repository and restructure as necessary.